USS Twiggs (DD-591): Okinawa and sinking

 In June, the battle for Okinawa was drawing to its close.
 Twiggs continued radar picket duties in the western fire support area and supported strikes on Iheya Shima and Iheya-Aguni with pre-landing bombardment and gunfire support.
 On 16 June, Twiggs was on radar picket duty off Senaga Shima in the western fire support area.
-At 20:30, a single, low-flying plane dropped a torpedo which hit Twiggs on her port side, exploding her number 2 magazine.
-The plane then circled Back and completed its kamikaze mission in a suicide crash, the explosion enveloped the destroyer in flame; and, within an hour, she had sank.
-Despite the hazard of exploding ammunition from the blazing Twiggs, 188 survivors were rescued from the oily waters.
-Among the 126 dead and missing was her commanding officer, Comdr.
-George Philip Jr. was nearby at the time of the attack.
-Captain Glenn R. Hartwig, the squadron commander in Putnam, quickly closed with Twiggs.
-Exploding ammunition made rescue operations hazardous, but of 188 Twiggs survivors snatched from the sea, Putnam accounted for 114.
+At 20:30, a single, low-flying Japanese B6N torpedo bomber dropped a torpedo which struck Twiggs on her port side, exploding her number 2 magazine.
+The plane then circled back and completed its kamikaze mission by crashing; the explosion enveloped the destroyer in flame and, within an hour she had sunk, leaving only 188 survivors.
 Twiggs was struck from the Navy list on 11 July 1945; and, in 1957, her hulk was donated to the government of the Ryukyu Islands.
 Twiggs received four battle stars for World War II service.